Attachment, behaviour and learning

 Bretherton, I. and Waters, E. (Eds) Growing Points of Attachment Theory and Research (1985) Monographs of the Society for Research in Child Development, Vol 50 nos 1-2

 Geddes, H. Attachment and Learning: an investigation into links between Maternal Attachment experience, life Events, Behaviour Causing Concern at Referral and Difficulties in Learning.
 PhD Thesis, University of Surrey

 Geddes, H.(2006) Attachment in the Classroom.
-The links between children’s early experience, emotional wellbeing and performance in school.
+Worth Publishing, UK.
+Explores the links between children’s early experience, emotional wellbeing and performance in school.

 - About.com Psychology – an overview of attachment theory

 - The Origins of Attachment Theory: John Bowlby and Mary Ainsworth by Inge Bretherton (PDF)